Employee Benefits

 We have an extensive practice counseling employers on all aspects of employee benefits.

 Our employee benefits practice group offers experience in advising clients on all aspects of employee benefits law, and brings first-chair experience to clients’ employee benefits needs at highly competitive billing rates.
-Our senior employment attorneys are active and recognized in both the local and national employee benefits communities, and have developed significant contacts with the IRS and the U.S. Department of Labor, locally, regionally, and nationally.
+Our senior benefits attorneys are active and recognized in both the local and national employee benefits communities.

 OUR TEAM